Fleckism/SecurityPlus/My notes.md

 This is confusing?
 **Bypass security controls**—look for easy ways to attack the system.
 For example, if the network is strongly protected by a firewall, is it possible to gain physical access to a computer in the building and run malware from a USB stick?

+# Dump
+- Assisted Labs Can be done more than once!